-WDC has adopted the Community Infrastructure Levy (CIL), however, our list does not include infrastructure to improve air quality, therefore, subject to the rules on pooling, we will seek Section 106 Agreements (Town and Country Planning Act 1990) and other relevant obligations with developers to secure mitigation, including off-set, on larger schemes (Medium and Major) where appropriate.
+WDC has adopted the Community Infrastructure Levy (CIL) At the time of writing, the Regulation 123 list includes a number of infrastructure projects that aim to improve air quality.
+However these are locationally specific and the list is subject to change over time.
+Therefore, subject to the rules on pooling, we will seek Section 106 Agreements (Town and Country Planning Act 1990) and other relevant obligations with developers to secure mitigation, including off-set, on larger schemes (Medium and Major) where appropriate.